Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 We’d arranged to meet a local on our arrival, Atle Grimsby, to find out more about Utsira.

-Atle and Tove Grimsby
+Atle and Tove Grimsby ©Lifejourney4two

-Atle originally came to the island for a birdwatching visit twenty-six years ago, and here he stayed when he met and fell in love with Tove, his now wife.
+Atle originally came to the island for a birdwatching visit twenty-six years ago, and he stayed here when he met and fell in love with Tove, his now-wife.

-One of his hobbies is being a guide for Utsira, “This is Something I do for the community,” he tells us.
+One of his hobbies is being a guide for Utsira, “This is something I do for the community,” he tells us.

 Utsira map